Achari Gobhi Recipe (Cauliflower Curry With Indian Pickling Spices)

 Blanching gobhi florets in boiling water.

-Step 3: Remove the florets from hot water using a perforated spatula.
-Try to remove as much water as possible, because we need to fry the florets, and if there is water, it will splatter a lot in the hot oil.
+Step 2: Remove the florets from the hot water using a perforated spatula.
+Pat the florets using paper towels.
+Try to remove as much water as possible, since we need to fry the florets; if there is water, it will splatter a lot in the hot oil.
+To be on the safer side, you can also air-dry the florets for 10-15 minutes.

 Draining the blanched gobhi.